faccimatteo/faccimatteo/README.md

 # About Me:
-Msc student in Software Dependability and Cyber Security, R&D Engineer at www.nethive.it.<br>Currently studying how software and hardware really work under the hood.<br>
+Msc student in Software Dependability and Cyber Security.<br>Currently studying how software and hardware really work under the hood.<br>

 ## Socials: